Guide to Cannabis Prices In 2021

 How Much Does a Quarter of Weed Cost?

 The average going price for a quarter of weed is between $65-$75.
+The 2020 national average is at $74, up one dollar from 2019.
 The price varies greatly by location as there are several states with below-average prices for quarters.
 In Oregon, Washington, and Colorado the prices for a quarter are around $46, $48, and $50 respectively.
 Quarters cost as much as $82 in North Dakota and closer to $120 in Washington D.C.
-The average price for a quarter of weed in Canada is around $54.
+The average price for a quarter of weed in Canada is around $54-$60.

 How Much is Quarter of Weed?